west757/PayLES/README.md

 - when going to a new resource page, go to top
 - number of resources when filtering
 - set initial value for template rows (submarine, dive, jump, etc)
-- error checking and validation for les variables
 - joint spouse with two LES's

 long-term: